ucmo-cs/GitWorkshop/Workshop.md

 ```
 Can also create directory and init with one command "$ git init git101"

-Let's see what we have - We can list a directory's contents in Unix with 'ls' command
+Let's see what we have - We can list a directory's contents in Unix
+with 'ls' command.
+This is going to show an empty directory as there are
-No non-hidden files
+no non-hidden files
 ```
 $ ls
 ```